 Can humans accurately identify character?

-Hiring for character is a lot like catching a leaf in the wind.
+When you aim to hire for character, the process is a lot like catching a leaf in the wind.
 Character, by definition, is the mental and moral qualities distinctive to that person.
 Employees with a high level of moral character have downstream effects: They’re more trusting of one another, and work harder to foster an environment of collaboration and innovation.
 This increased level of teamwork enables stronger application of corporate strategies, spurring faster growth and increased profits.

 However, discerning character, and to a greater degree integrity, can be a daunting task in the interview process.
 We must contend with our own affinity bias.
 Values can be ambiguous or even faked – 33% of people admit to lying on their resumes.2 Because our own assessment of character may not be enough – progressive hiring practices should include AI-driven assessments, which can help affirm or challenge human personal assessment.